 Shavuot night prayers – One custom connected with tradition is that the Torah was given on Shavuot: thus on the night of the holiday, it is customary to learn Torah all night long at the synagogue in order to prepare oneself for receiving the Torah, just as a bride prepares herself to receive her groom.
 The texts that are studied vary from one community to another, but usually include passages from the Torah, the Mishna and the Zohar.

-– On Shavuot day the Book of Ruth is read in synagogue and the reading is accompanied by various liturgical songs connected with the precepts in the Torah.
+The reading of the Book of Ruth – On Shavuot day the Book of Ruth is read in synagogue and the reading is accompanied by various liturgical songs connected with the precepts in the Torah.

-– This is a relatively recent tradition, whose origin is unclear.
+Eating dairy products – This is a relatively recent tradition, whose origin is unclear.
 Many Israelis who are not specifically religious have adopted this custom and hold fancy meals based on the many dairy products available in Israel.

 From: https://info.goisrael.com/en/shavuot-286931